Oxford Street: Location

 Oxford Street runs for approximately 1.2 mi and is entirely within the City of Westminster.
 The road begins at St Giles Circus as a westward continuation of New Oxford Street, meeting Charing Cross Road, Tottenham Court Road (next to Tottenham Court Road station).
-It runs past Rathbone Place, Wardour Street and Great Portland Street to Oxford Circus, where it meets Regent Street.
-From there it continues past New Bond Street, Bond Street station and Vere Street, ending at Marble Arch.
+It runs past Rathbone Place, Wardour Street, and Great Portland Street to Oxford Circus, where it meets Regent Street.
+From there it continues past New Bond Street, Bond Street station, and Vere Street, ending at Marble Arch.
 The route continues as Bayswater Road and Holland Park Avenue towards Shepherd's Bush.

-The road is within the London Congestion Charging Zone.
-It is part of the A40, most of which is a trunk road running from London to Fishguard (via Oxford, Cheltenham, Brecon and Haverfordwest).
+The road is within the London congestion charging zone.
+It is part of the A40, most of which is a trunk road running from London to Fishguard (via Oxford, Cheltenham, Brecon, and Haverfordwest).
 Like many roads in Central London that are no longer through routes, it is not signposted with that number.
-Numerous bus routes run along Oxford Street, including the 55, 73, 94, 98, 159, 390 and Night Buses N8, N55, N73, N98 and N207.
+Numerous bus routes run along Oxford Street, including the 55, 73, 94, 98, 159, 390, and Night Buses N8, N55, N73, N98 and N207.

 History

 Early history

 Oxford Street follows the route of a Roman road, the Via Trinobantina, which linked Calleva Atrebatum (near Silchester, Hampshire) with Camulodunum (now Colchester) via London and became one of the major routes in and out of the city.

-Between the 12th century and 1782, it was variously known as Tyburn Road (after the River Tyburn that crossed it north to south), Uxbridge Road (the name still used for the road between Shepherd's Bush and Uxbridge), Worcester Road and Oxford Road.
-Tyburn, near where Marble Arch now stands, was a place of public execution from 1388 to 1783 and a set of gallows stood here.
+Between the 12th century and 1782, it was variously known as Tyburn Road (after the River Tyburn that crossed it north to south), Uxbridge Road (the name still used for the road between Shepherd's Bush and Uxbridge), Worcester Road, and Oxford Road.
 On Ralph Aggas' "Plan of London", published in the 16th century, the road is described partly as "The Waye to Uxbridge" followed by "Oxford Road", showing rural farmland at the present junction of Oxford Street and Rathbone Place.
 By 1678 it was known as the "King's Highway", and the "Road To Oxford" by 1682.

+Tyburn Parish Church stood on the north side of the road, at the point where it crossed the river (which ran alongside what is now Marylebone Lane).
+This church (the earliest documented building on Oxford Street) was demolished in 1400, a replacement church having been built further to the north.
+Later a court house was constructed on the site, which went on to serve as vestry hall for the parish; it continued to function as such until 1920, when it was superseded by Marylebone Town Hall.
+Tyburn gallows, near where Marble Arch now stands, was a place of public execution from 1388 to 1783.